National Hydrocarbons Commission

-The National Hydrocarbons Commission (Spanish: Comision Nacional de Hidrocarburos) (CNH) is an agency of the Mexican Federal government.
+The National Hydrocarbons Commission (Spanish: Comision Nacional de Hidrocarburos) (CNH) was an agency of the Mexican Federal government.

-CNH is responsible for gathering and maintaining information on oil and gas exploration, operating research projects on hydrocarbons, and regulating the prospecting and exploration of hydrocarbons.
+CNH was responsible for gathering and maintaining information on oil and gas exploration, operating research projects on hydrocarbons, and regulating the prospecting and exploration of hydrocarbons.

-CNH is run by the Board of Commissioners, composed of seven members.
+CNH were run by the Board of Commissioners, composed of seven members.
 The President of Mexico nominates three candidates and the Senate of the Republic designates one.

 History

 On April 8, 2008 the Executive government presented a series of reforms to Article 27 of the Constitution of Mexico and to secondary laws regulation the oil sector in Mexico.